aziis98/textml/README.md

     -   `json`: Converts the parsed document to JSON

-    -   `inline-json`: As previos but inlined
+    -   `inline-json`: As previous but inlined

     -   `transpile.html`: A simple semantic to convert `#html.ELEMENT { ... }` to the corresponding HTML element.
 This will get a major write pretty soon.